0xNullLight/Project-3/README.md

 Retrieving results

 2. Frontend (React):
-Set up React: Create a new React project using Create React App or a similar tool.
+- Set up React: Create a new React project using Create React App or a similar tool.

-Design Components: Create components for:
+- Design Components: Create components for:
 Quiz display
 Question display
 Answer options
-Progress bar
+Progress bar(if applicable)
 Timer (if applicable)
-Results display
+Results display(if applicable)

-Fetch Data: Use fetch or a library like axios to fetch quiz data from the Django API.
+- Fetch Data: Use fetch or a library like axios to fetch quiz data from the Django API.

-Handle User Input: Manage user responses, track progress, and handle timer logic (if applicable).
+- Handle User Input: Manage user responses, track progress, and handle timer logic (if applicable).

-Submit Responses: Send user responses to the Django API for scoring and storage.
+- Submit Responses: Send user responses to the Django API for scoring and storage.

-Display Results: Fetch and display quiz results from the Django API.
+- Display Results: Fetch and display quiz results from the Django API.

 3. Integration:
 Configure CORS:
-Ensure your Django backend allows requests from your React frontend (likely running on different ports during development).
+- Ensure your Django backend allows requests from your React frontend (likely running on different ports during development).

 Deploy:
-Deploy both your Django backend and React frontend to appropriate hosting services.
+- Deploy both your Django backend and React frontend to appropriate hosting services.

 Here's a more detailed breakdown of the steps:

-Backend (Django):
+#### Backend (Django):
 Python

 # models.py
 from django.db import models